 News

-Conversation and Book Signing: The Alan I W Frank House, The Modernist Masterwork by Walter Gropius and Marcel Breuer Dec 7, 2019 1:30 pm–3:00 pm CMOA Theater: Pittsburgh, PA Cost: Free Celebrate the launch of the new publication, Alan I W Frank House: The Modernist Masterwork by Walter Gropius and Marcel Breuer.
-Join us for an informal conversation between Alan Frank, who has lived in the Shadyside house since childhood, and Raymund Ryan, curator of the Heinz Architectural Center.
+Conversation and Book Signing: The Alan I W Frank House, The Modernist Masterwork by Walter Gropius and Marcel Breuer Dec 7, 2019 1:30 pm–3:00 pm CMOA Theater: Pittsburgh, PA To celebrate the launch of the new publication, Alan I W Frank House: The Modernist Masterwork by Walter Gropius and Marcel Breuer, attendees joined us for an informal conversation between Alan Frank, who has lived in the Shadyside house since childhood, and Raymund Ryan, curator of the Heinz Architectural Center.
 Published by Rizzoli, this remarkable book recounts the story of one of Pittsburgh’s most important works of midcentury architecture.
 Featuring several critical texts, and with new photography by Richard Pare and Richard Barnes, it is essential reading for all those interested in Pittsburgh design culture.
-A book signing follows the conversation, with copies available for purchase through the CMOA store.
-This event is free and is co-sponsored by the Pittsburgh History and Landmarks Foundation.
+A book signing followed the conversation, with copies available for purchase through the CMOA store.
+The event was free and is co-sponsored by the Pittsburgh History and Landmarks Foundation.
 For more information, visit: CMOA.org

 Events

 The Alan I W Frank House Book offers a rare opportunity to explore the house.
 It is the most important residence Walter Gropius and Marcel Breuer, two of the best architects of the twentieth century, ever designed.
 In keeping with the Bauhaus “total work of art” philosophy they created every aspect of the building, its furniture, and the site.
-The Alan I W Frank House book is available for $65.00 (continental US addresses*).
-Send your check for $65.00 made payable to the Alan I W Frank House Foundation, with your name, address, and contact email to this address: Alan I W Frank House Foundation 96 East Woodland Road Pittsburgh, PA 15232 *For shipping outside the continental US, please contact us for shipping cost.
+The Alan I W Frank House book is available via Amazon.
+Shop Here +

 Media